Skip to content Skip to footer

 The next year, Sen. Bernie Sanders joined Representative Ocasio-Cortez in proposing legislation that would declare climate change a national and international emergency.
 He began campaigning on a Green New Deal, mainstreaming the policy as a serious platform position within the Democratic Party.

 Since Sanders dropped out of the race, Sunrise Movement activists have worked to move Biden left on climate.
 In fact, Biden’s $2 trillion climate plan, which calls for 100 percent clean electricity by 2035 and sweeping infrastructure upgrades that would create millions of new jobs, incorporates several recommendations from a Biden-Sanders unity task force.
-The plan has won over many Sanders-wing environmentalists, including the Sunrise Movement, despite not embracing a Green New Deal or a national fracking ban.
+The plan has won over many Sanders-wing greens, including the Sunrise Movement, despite not embracing a Green New Deal or a national fracking ban.

 Drake Hunt is an 18-year-old Sunrise trainer and organizer in New York City who is working toward a Green New Deal for the city’s public housing and to elect Green New Deal proponents to City Council.
 He campaigned for progressives Jamaal Bowman and Mondaire Jones during their successful congressional primary bids in June.